 Construction of Rutgers, Montgomery and Catherine Slips is complete leaving only the construction of Peck Slip as an open item within this activity.
 During the quarter the contractor continued to work on the construction phase of Peck Slip.
-Construction activities performed last quarter included: construction seat wall at east side of plaza, installation of pipes for drinking fountains, and painting of metal edging at northeast planter.
-The project is approximately 68% complete.
-NYCDPR is still calculating the impact these delays had on the project schedule and will submit a revised schedule and estimated completion date to LMDC once completed.
-A \$775,309 reimbursement request was paid during the third quarter and approximately \$110,000 in other reimbursement requests were received this quarter and are under review.
+In October 2020, the contractor began granite paver installation which is proceeding and is about 35% completed.
+Completion of the granite pavement is the last major work item before substantial completion.
+The overall project is approximately 88% complete.
+The New York City Department of Parks and Recreation expects the project to be completed next quarter as scheduled.
+A \$110,000 reimbursement request was paid during the quarter and approximately \$766,000 in additional reimbursement requests were received which are under review and expected to be paid shortly.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of public facilities 4 31/4
+of public facilities 0 31/4

+of Non-business 0 14/2